Methods-of-Winding-Up-of-a-Company

 What is the Winding Up of a Company

+Winding up a company is the process of bringing it to an end and distributing its assets.
 This may be done voluntarily by the members of the company or, in certain circumstances, compulsorily by the court.
+If winding up occurs, the company will cease to exist and its liabilities must be dealt with.

 See Also: What is a Private Limited Company | Advantages and Disadvantages

-Methods of Winding up a Company
+Methods of Winding Up of a Company

 Winding up a company can be a complex and time-consuming process, so it is important to understand the different methods available.